Skip to main content

 HI-206 A History of Warfare

-An examination of the role of war in conflict resolution, great battles which changed history, and the impact of technology on war.
+An examination of the role of war in conflict resolution, great battles that changed history, and the impact of technology on war.

 3 credits